Geoffrey Moore wrote Crossing the Chasm in 1991. The book is still an important sales reference for technology companies.

-Next are visionary customers who need a product to gain competitive advantage or control costs.
+The next group are visionary customers.
+They need a product to gain competitive advantage or control costs.
 They accept immature support and absorb any technology risk.

-The third phase is the bulk of the market.
+Moore’s third phase is the bulk of the market.
 Moore calls them early majority or pragmatic customers.
 They look for clear pay-offs from a technology investment.
 They deliver the profits and locks a technology into the mainstream.

-The last group are those who may never adopt a technology, for example companies that still don’t use email, mobile phones or computerised book-keeping.
+The last group are those who may never adopt a technology.
+There are companies that still don’t use email, mobile phones or computerised book-keeping.